brunobeeee/concatinator/README.md

 # concatinator
-Concatenate multiple files into one and display the output on a webserver `localhost:1234`.
+Concatenate multiple files into one and display the output on a Parcel dev server `localhost:1234`.

 ## Getting started